5 Things to Know About the iPadOS 13.4.1 Update

 For more on Apple’s new software, take a look at our guide.

+iPadOS 13.4.1 doesn't bring any new security patches to the iPad.
+At least none that we're aware of.

-iPadOS 13.4 brings 28 new security patches with it and you can read about all of them on Apple's website right here.
+That said, if you skipped Apple's recent iPadOS 13.4 release, you'll get 28 security patches with your upgrade.
+You can read about all of them on Apple's website right here.

 Reports have outlined a vulnerability in Wi-Fi chips made by Broadcom and Cypress Semiconductor that left billions of devices susceptible to attack.